delorum/conn/README.md

 Add post data using `addPostData()` method.
 Post data must be provided as JSONObject.

-If you want to execute multipart post, use `addMultipartPostData()`.
+If you want to execute multipart post, use `addMultipartPostData()` to add post data.

-Answer to request can be received using this public field in Conn instance:
+Answer to request then can be retrieved via these public fields in Conn instance:

     String conn.currentUrl
     int conn.currentStatusCode